tabearasa/brabandibot/README.md

 # Brabandibot
-A helping hand for the inhabitants of the Brabantstrasse 11
+A helping hand for the inhabitants of Brabantstrasse 11